 back to Fowler home page

-Information for students interested in graduate school
+Information for grad school applicants

 Grad school is about research

 For a student in a Ph.D. or research M.S. program, graduate school is really about research, not classes.
 While you will take some classes, especially in your first year or two, the most important part of your education will come from doing research yourself.
 Therefore selecting a grad school is as much about selecting a professor (that is, selecting a 'lab') as it is about selecting a program and a university.
-This works both ways: professors are looking for students who will be successful in research in the professor's field. information about Dr. Fowler's research
+This works both ways: professors are looking for students who will be successful in research in the professor's field.

 Therefore, grad students are selected by a professor as well as by a program

-Applicants in ecology, evolution, or behavior are not admitted to UT unless an individual professor indicates that he or she wishes to have the applicant as a student in his/her lab.
+Applicants are not admitted to UT through either the EEB Graduate Program or the Plant Biology Graduate Program unless an individual professor indicates that he or she wishes to have the applicant as a student in his/her lab.
 If there is no one here whose research area matches your interests, or the professor(s) you want to work with don't have room in their lab(s) that year, you will not be admitted.
-Therefore, if you are interested in working with me, please (1) be sure to let me know early in the process, and (2) be sure include my name in the appropriate place in your application, so that I am sure to see your file.
+Therefore, if you are interested in working with me, please (1) be sure to let me know early in the process, and (2) be sure include my name in the appropriate place(s) in your application, so that I am sure to see your file.
 And please feel free to contact me if you think you might be interested in coming here and ask me whatever questions you may have before you decide whether or not to apply.

 Program options